sezanzeb/JsPlot3D/README.md

 **unstable**

 Plots functions and .csv files.
-Scatterplot is also supported.
-It will plot using three.js.
-Processing happens client side.
+Based on three.js.

-It is written in ES6 syntax and compiled using webpack.
+It is written in ES6 syntax and compiled using Webpack.

 default branch: "threejs"